mcdado/node-helpscout/README.md

 ## About this Module

-This module was built to make using the [Help Scout Mailbox API 2.0](https://developer.helpscout.com/mailbox-api/) endpoints as easy as possible.
+This module was built to make using [Help Scout's Inbox API 2.0](https://developer.helpscout.com/mailbox-api/) endpoints as easy as possible.

-It contains wrappers around each type of endpoint (Create, List, Update, etc.) to manage the authentication, callbacks, error handling, pagination, and other stuff you probably don't want to spend a lot of time coding for.
+It contains wrappers around each type of endpoint (Create, List, Update, etc.) to manage the authentication, error handling, and other stuff you probably don't want to spend a lot of time coding for.

 This module supports the Client Credentials Flow authentication method which is suited for apps you can create and manage, ideally suited for internal projects.